Othereum/Otherengine/Guide/English/Development Setup.md

   >
   > You can also change the default triplet.
 You can set the value of the system environment variable `VCPKG_DEFAULT_TRIPLET` to `x64-window`.

-> **Tip**: If possible, install it manually.
+> **Tip**: If possible, install libraries manually.
 CMakeLists.txt auto-installation slows build speed.

 ## Generate and Build